habitat-sh/habitat/www/source/docs/share-packages-overview.html.md

 Once you have this token, you can set the `HAB_AUTH_TOKEN` [environment variable](/docs/reference/environment-vars/) to this value, so that any commands requiring authentication will use it.

+## Creating origin keys

+After you have done the basic account creation steps, you need to create your origin keys.
+The private key will be used to sign your packages and the public key will be used by supervisors to verify the integrity of your packages (`.hart` files).

+You can either create an origin key pair by running `hab setup` from your host machine, or running `hab origin key generate <originname>` from either the host machine or from within the studio.

+Your keys are located at `~/.hab/cache/keys` on your host machine and `/hab/cache/keys` inside the studio environment.

 ## Uploading the keys for the origin

-If you created a new origin and the depot does not already have the keys for that origin, you may upload them.
-If you do not upload at least the public key for the origin, the depot will reject the upload of your packages under that origin.
+If you created a new origin and/or the depot does not have the public key that corresponds to the private key used to build your package, you must upload it.
+You also have the ability to upload your priate key; however, if you do not upload at least the public key, the depot will reject the upload of your packages for that origin.

-Providing the public key for the origin allows supervisors to verify the integrity of the Habitat packages (`.hart` files).

 You can upload keys for the origin through the web interface for the depot, or by using the `hab origin key upload` command.
-You must be authenticated using the access token described in the previous step before you can upload keys.
+You must be authenticated using the access token described earlier before you can upload keys.

 ## Uploading packages to the depot